AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/developers.md

 Once the system administrator has completed the main onboarding tasks of creating users and setting up cloud resources, the users generally most anxious to access the system are the developers and deployment managers.
 This is because they are the users responsible for building your custom applications on top of AEM as a Cloud Service.

-* **Developers** - These users must access the Cloud Manager git repositories where they will manage the code for your AEM custom applications.
+* **Developers** - These users access the Cloud Manager git repositories where they will manage the code for your AEM custom applications.
 * **Deployment Managers** - These users use Cloud Manager to create and run pipelines that deploy the code from the git repositories to your running AEM environments.

 Depending on your organizational needs, the same user(s) can have both roles.